Program Outcomes and Learning Objectives

 - an ability to work professionally in both thermal and mechanical systems areas.

 Program Educational Objectives for Mechanical Engineering:

-- Demonstrated success and/or leadership in their engineering positions.
+- Demonstrate success and/or leadership in their engineering positions.

-- Pursue further education in mechanical and other professional fields.
+- Be prepared to pursue graduate education in mechanical and other professional fields.